Emily Olivon

 interest in cognitive development and predictors of academic

 achievement.
-Abby?s current research interests include the
+Abby's research interests include the development of

-memory and their contributions to academic achievement.
+their contributions to academic achievement.

 Mike Widerman